Consumer Information

 The Commission may be contacted for the following reasons: 1) to learn about the accreditation status of South Piedmont Community College; 2) to file a third party comment at the time of the South Piedmont Community College decennial review; 3) to file a complaint against South Piedmont Community College for significant non-compliance with a standard or requirement.

 Normal inquiries about South Piedmont Community College, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to South Piedmont Community College and not to the Commission on Colleges.In compliance with state regulations and with the U.S. Department of Education, South Piedmont Community College desires to resolve student complaints in a fair, timely and effective manner.
-Students who desire to resolve a grievance should follow South Piedmont’s Student Grievance Policy and Procedure which can be found in the SPCC Student Handbook (pg.
-64-65).
+Students who desire to resolve a grievance should follow South Piedmont’s Student Grievance Policy and Procedure which can be found in the Student Handbook.
 Please use the following link to access the digital grievance form: SPCC Grievance Form.

 Students should exhaust all possible avenues of complaint resolution before going outside of the college.
 For assistance with the grievance procedure, students may contact: